Write for the Sojourners Online Publication

 The online editorial team is now accepting submissions, reported story pitches, and story ideas.

 Submissions for online publication should be no more than 1,000 words in length and should directly address the intersection of faith and justice.
 Before submitting, please acquaint yourself with our material.
 We reserve the right to edit for length and clarity.
-Please email finished submissions for online publication to our submissions editor with the words "submission" in the subject line.
+Please email finished submissions for online publication to our submissions editor with the word "submission" in the subject line.
 Include a one- or two-sentence biography and a headshot.

 Because of the large volume of submissions, we are unable to respond to all authors whose pieces we are unable to use.
-If you have not heard back from us in two weeks, please assume that we were unable to use your piece.

 Reported story pitches